jmwakz99/loan-application-app/README.md

 ## Project Overview

 This project is a React Native mobile application for a fintech company, allowing users to view loan products and apply for loans.
-It demonstrates skills in frontend and mobile development, code structuring, TypeScript usage, component reusability, and adherence to design principles.

 ## Setup Instructions

 1. Clone the repository:

-` git clone [your-repo-url] cd [your-repo-name]`
+` git clone [https://github.com/jmwakz99/loan-application-app] cd [loan-application-app
+Public]`

 2. Install dependencies:
    npm install